-There are two main ways for DC wedding photographers to create and foster connection during a couples photography shoot.
-The first is to encourage the bride and groom to connect on a visual level.
-By this, we mean asking them to look one another directly in the eyes.
+There are two main ways for DC wedding photographers to create and foster connection during your couples photography shoot.
+The first is to encourage you and your beloved to connect on a visual level.
+By this, we mean asking you to look one another directly in the eyes.

-The other nice thing about asking brides and grooms to look directly at one another in portraiture is that in provokes lovely emotional responses.
-It is hard for fiancés or newlyweds to stare directly into their partner’s eyes and remain stone-faced.
+The other nice thing about asking you and your intended to look directly at one another in portraiture is that in provokes lovely emotional responses.
+It is hard for someone to stare directly into their partner’s eyes and remain stone-faced.
 The vast majority either smile, laugh or look romantically at the person whom they love most in the world.

-The other way to get DC brides and grooms to connect on film is to encourage physical contact between the two.
+The other way to get you and your future spouse to connect on film is to encourage physical contact between the two of you.
 We typically do not touch strangers.
 An image of one person with their hands on another indicates a level of familiarity.
 And the more tender the touch, the closer the relationship.
 Two people shaking hands appear to be meeting each other for the first time.
 Two people hugging are clearly united more closely by blood or friendship.
 Two people touching each other’s faces obviously have an intimate romantic or familial relationship.
-So posing brides and grooms such that they are in physical contact leads to images with lots of connection.
-The Washington-based fiancés or newlyweds do not even need to be looking at one another.
-Their eyes can be directed elsewhere, but if they are united by touch, the photo has the right look and feel.
+So posing you such that you are in physical contact leads to images with lots of connection.
+You and your beloved do not even need to be looking at one another.
+Your eyes can be directed elsewhere, but if you are united by touch, the photo will always have the right look and feel.

 For this particular engagement photo, we used a mixture of both techniques.
 We asked the DC bride-to-be to look directly at her future husband.
 This created the aforementioned visual connection.
 She is completely focused on the man she loves.
 As we mentioned previously, no one other than him matters at that moment.